AdobeDocs/workfront.en/help/quicksilver/maestro/records/delete-records.md

 {{maestro-important-intro}}

-You can delete records that are no longer relevant in Adobe Workfront planning.
+You can delete records that are no longer relevant in Adobe Workfront Planning.

 ## Access requirements